 The loss of a loved one can be devastating for the decedent’s family and friends.
-If a person dies due to someone else’s negligence, the decedent’s family may be eligible for damages.
-At this point, a decedent’s family can submit a wrongful death claim.
+If a person dies due to the negligent actions of others, the surviving family members may be eligible to seek damages against the responsible party.
+A compassionate Beaufort personal injury lawyer with Shelly Leeke Law Firm may be able to help your family through these difficult times.

 Classification of a Wrongful Death in Beaufort